 - You’ll want flexibility in the placement of the heating element.
 You’ll want the heating element located in the optimal place for thawing.
 Most $40 per foot heated guards give you no choice about how much heat you use or where you can position the heat.
 Heated MasterShield can be adapted to your requirements because situations and needs vary from home to home.
 In this way, we can produce the maximum value from the energy you’re willing to spend to stop your ice problems from happening in the first place.

 A little extra effort in researching a heated cover can save you thousands of dollars in both the cost of the product and the cost to use its features.
-While heating a gutter guard can be extremely important for you, it shouldn’t break the bank when your main goal is to stop the issues of ice dams, icicles and snow build up in the first place.
+While heated gutter guard systems can be extremely important for you, it shouldn’t break the bank when your main goal is to stop the issues of ice dams, icicles and snow build up in the first place.

 A MasterShield heated guard melts ice and eliminates ice dams.

 Ice Shield can be heated with a self-regulating heat cable or a constant wattage heat cable.
 You can heat an area as small as above an entrance way or an entire gutter run.
 The heat cable prevents ice and ice dams from forming in your gutters while allowing water to flow through gutters that would normally freeze solid.

 Imagine the pleasure of walking into your home even on the snowiest of days and not worrying about slipping on an ice-covered stoop.
 Melted snow from your roof will flow freely through your gutters and downspouts.
 With heated covers, you’ll never have to worry about your gutters pulling away from your home..